cloudfoundry/docs-book-cloudfoundry/README.md

     $ rackup
   </pre>

-By default, the docs will be served at http://localhost:9292/
+By default, Bookbinder serves the documentation at http://localhost:9292/

-Bookbinder will attempt to assemble the doc set from your local copies.
+Bookbinder attempts to assemble the doc set from your local copies.
 It will skip any topic repositories that you do not have checked out.

-Note that bookbinder will tell you if you have any broken links.
+Note that Bookbinder will tell you if you have any broken links.
-It may report broken links associated with topic repositories that you do not have on your local machine.
+It might report broken links associated with topic repositories that you do not have on your local machine.

 When you are satisfied with your changes, submit your pull request on the topic repository.

-**Note**: Once your pull request is merged, your changes appear on [docs.cloudfoundry.org](http://docs.cloudfoundry.org) the next time the docs team pushes updates to the production docs.
+**Note**: Once your pull request is merged, your changes appear on [docs.cloudfoundry.org](http://docs.cloudfoundry.org) the next time the cf-docs team pushes updates to the production docs.
 Updates go live at least once a week.